tm-blount/tb1224/README.md

 accommodate expansions, changes, bug fixes, etc.

 Controller, db, model, service, and utilities are probably the baseline for extensibility, and could be further broken out further depending on the specs and needs of the business.
-For example, `error-handling` and `config` were early pieces of this demo.
+For example, `errorhandling` and `config` were early pieces of this demo, with only `errorhandling` surviving refactors in this case.

 For the demo, it could be argued the Entity classes should be DTOs, since Entity classes are intended to be used for inserts, updates, etc., while DTOs are sufficient for reading.
 They are also easier to query, join, etc. However, they